sylvain-lec/blink-reminder/README.md

 Cross-compiling this GUI app from one OS to another isn't reliable, so native binaries are built by CI (`.github/workflows/build.yml`) on macOS, Linux and Windows runners.
-Push the repo to GitHub and the workflow produces downloadable artifacts on every push/tag:
+The workflow produces downloadable artifacts on every push/tag:

 - `blink-rust-windows-x86_64.exe` — no console window; double-click to run.
 - `blink-rust-linux-x86_64` — needs GTK/X11 at runtime (`libgtk-3`, `libxdo`,